 Another interesting change is that the weight of questions between predictive and agile methodology is 50%.
 Moreover, there is no separate domain for these approaches.
 Further, the new outline also highlights uniform distribution of questions for predictive and agile approaches across all domains.

-PMP Exam Content Outline Scored Vs Pretest Questions
+PMP Certification Exam Changes Scored Vs Pretest Questions

 Moreover, the new exam content outline does not mention any changes to the total number of questions.
 Hence the new exam will continue to be of 4 hour duration with 200 questions.
 Therefore, the break up of scored and unscored questions should continue to be the same as 175 and 25 respectively.